Yenching Scholars: Overview

-The Yenching Scholarship will offer fully funded scholarships, including tuition, accommodation, transportation, and a living stipend to Yenching Scholars selected annually from around the world.
-The acceptance rate for the most recent cohort is 2.7 percent.
-Graduation from the Academy requires the successful completion of at least 31 academic credits, as well as writing and orally defending a master's thesis.
+The Yenching Scholarship will offer fully funded scholarships, including tuition, accommodation, transportation, and a living stipend to Yenching Scholars selected annually from around the world.The acceptance rate for the most recent cohort is 2.7 percent.

+Graduation from the academy requires the successful completion of at least 31 academic credits, as well as writing and orally defending a master's thesis.
 The program will initially offer concentrations in law and society, economics and management, public policy and international relations, literature and culture, history and archaeology, and philosophy and religion.
 Upon graduation, graduates will receive one of the following degrees: Master of Law (Politics & International Relations, Law & Society); Master of Economics (Economics & Management); Master of History (History & Archaeology); Master of Literature (Literature and Culture); or Master of Philosophy in China Studies (Philosophy & Religion).

 The first cohort of scholars have taken a range of paths.
-Roughly 30% continued to Ph.D. level studies at esteemed universities, while others are employed by Goldman Sachs, McKinsey & Company, Google, J.P.
+Roughly 30% continued to Ph.D. level studies, while others are employed by Goldman Sachs, McKinsey & Company, Google, J.P.
 Morgan & Co., the Associated Press, the Boston Consulting Group, General Electric, HNA Group, NEO blockchain, the Chinese Ministry of Commerce, and more.
 In addition to a fully funded scholarship, scholars also receive a monthly stipend of $500 and round-trip airfare.